dmbarbour/wikilon/docs/AwelonLang.md

 Valid definitions must be acyclic, allowing for a simple inline expansion of all definitions (see *Loops*).
 Further, definitions must be block balanced - no unmatched `[` or `]` block delimiters.

-Environments may enforce additional constraints, reserving words or restricting definitions.
+Environments may enforce ad-hoc constraints, reserving words or restricting definitions.
 For example, a linter might complain if a `*-meta-doc` word does not evaluate to an expected documentation type.
-To represent local definitions, words in `foo-local-*` should only be referenced from `foo-*`.
-Volumes `ref-*` or `mem-*` may be reserved for *Bots and Effects*.
+To support local definitions, a linter could warn when words of form `foo-local-*` are referenced from outside `foo-*`.

 ## Natural Numbers